Lauren Lappin

 Lauren Elizabeth Lappin (born June 26, 1984) is an American former collegiate All-American and medal-winning Olympian, professional All-Star softball player and current assistant coach for Arizona.
 She played college softball at Stanford and led them to a semifinal finish at the 2004 Women's College World Series.
 She later represented the United States women's national softball team at the 2008 Summer Olympics and won a silver medal.
 She then played in the National Pro Fastpitch from 2010 to 2014, winning two Cowles Cup championships with the USSSA Pride.

 Playing career

-Lappin attended Stanford University from 2002 to 2006 playing shortstop and catcher for the softball team and graduated in December 2006 with a degree in American Studies.
+Lappin starred in softball at Loara High School in Anaheim, CA. She attended Stanford University from 2002 to 2006 playing shortstop and catcher for the softball team and graduated in December 2006 with a degree in American Studies.

 She also played with the USA National Elite Team in 2003 and 2005 and was an alternate for the US Olympic Team in 2004.
 In the 2008 games, Lappin played in three of Team USA's matches and had a hit and drove in two runs.

 Prior to the 2009 season, Lappin joined the Northwestern University team as a volunteer coach.

 In 2010, Lappin joined National Pro Fastpitch for the USSSA Pride.
 She was traded to the Pennsylvania Rebellion in 2014 before retiring in March 2015.

-On March 20th 2023, Lappin became the first number retired by the Loara High School softball team.
+On March 20, 2023, Lappin's number 37 became the first number retired by the Loara High School softball team.
+Also in 2023, she was inducted into the Stanford Athletics Hall of Fame.